 It’s a usual habit to pre-cool the car before you even start driving.
 However, this practice comes in the way of optimal performance of the AC although it may be more comfortable to do so.

-ACs are design to perform best when there is airflow such as when you are driving according to Timothy Hatcher, director of technical operations for the Automotive Maintenance & Repair Association.
+ACs are designed to perform best when there is airflow such as when you are driving according to Timothy Hatcher, director of technical operations for the Automotive Maintenance & Repair Association.

 The reason for this is that the faster the engine turns, the faster the A/C compressor runs, which lets the system cool more effectively.
 Don't waste time and gas by letting your car run before you go…